MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## Next steps

 As with all changes to the Azure Information Protection policy, it can take up to 15 minutes for a computer running the Azure Information Protection client to complete downloading these templates.
 For information about how computers and services download and refresh templates, see [Refreshing templates for users and services](refresh-templates.md).

+Everything that you can configure in the Azure portal to create and manage your templates, you can do by using PowerShell.
+In addition, PowerShell provides more options that are not available in the portal.
+For more information, see [PowerShell reference for protection templates](configure-templates-with-powershell.md).

 For more information about configuring your Azure Information Protection policy, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.